vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/linear_algebra.md

 ```

 ## Least Squares Fitting
-In SPM, we usually work with over-determined problems, where there are more knowns than unknowns.
-For example:
+In SPM, we work with over-determined problems, where there are more knowns than unknowns.
+For example, consider the following set of equations:

 $$
 \begin{matrix}